Note

 displayName: 'bundle exec rake'

-The sample code includes unit tests written using RSpec.
-When Rake is run by the previous step, it runs the RSpec tests.
-The RSpec RakeTask in the Rakefile has been configured to produce JUnit style results using the RspecJUnitFormatter.
+The sample code includes unit tests written with RSpec.
+When Rake runs in the previous step, it executes the RSpec tests.
+The RSpec RakeTask in the Rakefile is configured to produce JUnit-style results using the RspecJUnitFormatter.

-Add the Publish Test Results task to publish JUnit style test results to the server.
-You get a rich test reporting experience that you can use for troubleshooting any failed tests and for test timing analysis.
+Add the Publish Test Results task to publish JUnit-style test results to the server.

 - task: PublishTestResults@2